openhab/org.openhab.binding.zwave/doc/cooper/rf96pirbms_0_0.md

 The wakeup period does not impact the devices ability to report events or sensor data.
 The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

-To save power for the battery, the motion sensor is normally in sleep mode.
+<p&gtTo save power for the battery, the motion sensor is normally in sleep mode.
 In order to wake the device up, press the tamper switch once.
-This will keep the device awake for 30 seconds indicated by the LED blinking every second.

-While this is the official wakeup procedure in the device manual, it did not work.
-Pressing the tamper switch 5 to 6 times quickly did wake the device up.
+This will keep the device awake for 30 seconds indicated by the LED blinking every second.</p&gt <p&gtWhile this is the official wakeup procedure in the device manual, it did not work.
+Pressing the tamper switch 5 to 6 times quickly did wake the device up.</p&gt

 ## Channels